Petrich: In the Ottoman Empire

 During the years of Ottoman rule, Petrich acquired a Muslim appearance.
 The Bulgarians fled to the opposite Ograzhden mountain to stay away from the arbitrariness of the Turks.
 The Ottoman traveler Evliya Çelebi visited Petrich in 1652 and reported that the palanquin had 240 not very well-developed houses with gardens.
 There are all two neighborhoods with a mosque, a chapel, two inns and only one bathroom.
 The center is a kaaza with 80 villages.
 There are 50 shops, which suggests the level of crafts and trade.

-Revival combats
+Revival struggles

-During the Renaissance, Petrich rose to a new life.
+During the Bulgarian National Revival, Petrich rose to a new life.
 It fueled a stubborn struggle against Greekism to impose the Bulgarian language in schools and the church.
 In 1855 a Bulgarian monk from Hilendar was appointed a teacher in the town, who, seeing that no one in Petrich spoke Greek, began teaching in Bulgarian, but was soon dismissed.
 After 1856 Pancho Popmihov opened a private school, where he taught Greek and Bulgarian.
 In 1857, with the labor and funds of the entire Christian population of the city, the Church of the Assumption was built.
 A service in Greek was introduced in the temple, and a Greek school was opened in its yard.
 It is housed in the house of Ivan Popmanolev, donated by his wife to the Church of the Assumption.

+In 1868, the construction of the first Bulgarian church "St. Nicholas" was completed, which became the center of the Bulgarian population's struggle against Greek propaganda.
+In the same year, the first Bulgarian church community was founded in Petrich, which established itself as the main unifying center of the Bulgarians in the Petrich region.
+With its assistance, in 1873, the first New Bulgarian school was opened by Hierodeacon Agapiy Voinov.
+In 1876, after the April Uprising, the Bulgarian school was closed, and the Greek silogos sent a free Greek teacher to Petrich.

+By virtue of the San Stefano Peace Treaty of 1878, the city entered the borders of liberated Bulgaria.
+According to the clauses of the Berlin Treaty, Petrich was returned to the Ottoman Empire, where it remained until 1912.

+In 1882, the school opened its doors, with Kocho Mavrodiev becoming the head teacher in the city.
+He made great contributions to the development of Bulgarian cultural and educational work in Petrich and the Petrich region.
+He was the founder of the class and girls' school in the city.
+On his initiative, on May 11, 1889, the holiday of Slavic writing was celebrated for the first time.

+At the beginning of 1892, the majority of Bulgarians in Petrich and the region officially came under the jurisdiction of the Bulgarian Exarchate.